ppwwyyxx/speaker-recognition/README.md

 + bob.sp
 + bob.ap

-We also have features implemented on our own, but just not so efficient as those C implementation in BOB.
+Note: We also have MFCC feature implemented on our own, which will be used when bob is unavailable.
+But it's not so efficient as those C implementation in BOB.

 (Optional) Run `make -C src/gmm` to compile our fast gmm implementation.
 (It is not used by default!)